pazvives/mooney/README.md

 # Synthesis of Mooney Images through a Generative Approach

-Read the full paper of this work in <TODO: upload>.
+See the file 'report.pdf' for the paper corresponding to this work.

 The 'src' folder contains the code that has been implemented to run the experiments explained in the paper.
 This folder also includes three notebooks to be used as examples of how to use/run the main contributions of this work, namely: (1) datasets, (2) autoencoder training and (3) optimization of latent space to generate Mooneys.